A Pocket Full of Rye: The poison

 The aril, the fleshy part of the berry, is the only part of the yew that is non-toxic.
 The seeds inside the berry contain a high concentration of taxine and are poisonous if chewed.
 Pets that chew on yew branches or leaves have become ill.
-One of the characters in the novel remarks that taxine has "no medical uses," which was correct at the time.
-In 1963, Taxol, which is a member of the taxine family, was found to be one of the most potent and effective chemotherapy drugs for the treatment of solid tumours.
+One of the characters in the novel remarks that taxine has "no medical uses”, which was correct at the time.
+In 1963 Taxol, which is a member of the taxine family, was found to be one of the most potent and effective chemotherapy drugs for the treatment of solid tumours.

 Film, TV, radio or theatrical adaptations

+Secret of the Blackbirds (1983), a Soviet film adaptation, was unknown outside of the USSR due to multiple copyright issues.

-A Pocked Full of Rye was the fourth transmitted story in the BBC series of Miss Marple adaptations, which starred Joan Hickson as the elderly sleuth.
+A Pocket Full of Rye was the fourth transmitted story in the BBC series of Miss Marple adaptations, which starred Joan Hickson as the elderly sleuth.
 It was first broadcast in two parts on 7 & 8 March 1985.
-Despite remaining faithful to the novel, apart from giving the title as "A Pocketful of Rye", the characters of Mrs MacKenzie, Gerald Wright and Elaine Fortescue did not make an appearance.
-In the end, the murderer dies in a car crash, while there is no such thing in the novel.
+Despite remaining faithful to the novel, the characters of Mrs MacKenzie, Gerald Wright and Elaine Fortescue did not make an appearance.
+In the end the murderer dies in a car crash, unlike in the novel.
+Filming date is Autumn 1984.